Classification and statistics of cut and project sets: Introduction

 \subsection{Acknowledgements}

-We are grateful to Mikhail Borovoi, Manfred Einsiedler, Dmitry Kleinbock, Jens Marklof, Dave Morris, Michel Skenderi, and Andreas Str\"ombergsson for useful discussions.
-Specifically, Morris and Borovoi supplied the arguments used in Steps 3 and 4 respectively, in the proof of Lemma \ref{lem:classification}, and Einsiedler supplied arguments for Lemma \ref{lem:assref}.
-We gratefully acknowledge support of BSF grant 2016256, ISF grants 2919/19 and 1570/17, Swiss National Science Foundation 168823 and European Research Council 754475, and the David and Rosa Orzen Endowment Fund.
+We are grateful to Mikhail Borovoi, Manfred Einsiedler, Dmitry Kleinbock, Henna Koivusalo, Jens Marklof, Dave Morris, Michel Skenderi, and Andreas Str\"ombergsson for useful discussions.
+Specifically, Morris supplied most of the arguments of Theorem \ref{thm: from morris}, Borovoi supplied an argument used in Step 4 in the proof of Lemma \ref{lem:classification}, and Einsiedler supplied arguments for Lemmas \ref{lem:classification} and \ref{lem:assref}.
+We gratefully acknowledge support of BSF grant 2016256, ISF grants 2919/19, 1570/17, 1149/18 and 264/22, Swiss National Science Foundation 168823 and European Research Council 754475, and the David and Rosa Orzen Endowment Fund.
+We thank the anonymous referees for a careful reading of the paper and for many helpful comments and suggestions.